 Though controversial due to lack of privacy, many companies have adopted the open office plan despite pushback from employees.
 In fact, 92% of executives surveyed believe an open floor plan is beneficial to workplace productivity.

-While open floor plans are popular and useful for cross-functionality and employee collaboration, office space design needs to be more purposeful than it has in the past.
+While open floor plans are popular and useful for cross-functionality and employee collaboration as well as office hoteling, office space design needs to be more purposeful than it has in the past.
 Areas for collaboration, private work, and small conferences need to be carefully crafted with an eye for thoughtful design in buildings created for desks and cubicles.
 This mentality is championed by Envoy’s Head of Workplace Technology, Matt Harris.

 “We’re seeing a trend in the move to open offices,” says Harris, “but we’re finally realizing that the open concept is more nuanced.
 It’s more about dynamic work environments and workspaces.
 This shift involves addressing the need for a variety of different working spaces.
 For example, soft seating and comfortable spaces, closed off dark places, warm and well-lit places.
 We need to take that open environment and make space for those places to exist.”